GautamDeepak/EMM/EMM_Prac_01.md

 -------
 ### Thank you

 I hope you found this prac useful.
 A recorded video of this prac can be found on your learnline.
+Please get in touch if you have any questions.

 #### Kind regards, Deepak Gautam
 ------